Implementation:

 • Goal 3.
 Revitalize Springfield’s Neighborhoods

-• (3.5) Champion Safe, Healthy, Liveable Housing and Neighborhoods
+• (3.5) Champion Safe, Healthy, Livable Housing and Neighborhoods

 Chapter 9 – Transportation And Mobility